Don’t fall for it: These 3 phone scams are most popular now

 Three different types of scams are now flooding people’s phones, said Alex Quilici, CEO of YouMail, a service that screens and blocks spam calls.

-“So if you’re a dog walker, and you’ve got this little Google page, or Yelp listing, you real rely on people searching your name,” he said.
+“So if you’re a dog walker, and you’ve got this little Google page or Yelp listing, you really rely on people searching your name,” he said.
 “They threaten to take those away and they pretend to be Yelp’s or Google’s agent.”

 Google does some automated dialing to businesses, the company says.
 “However, Google will never ask you for payment information over the phone or guarantee you favorable placement in our products.”
 If you’re ever in doubt, Google has information posted about how to tell a legitimate call from an illegitimate call here.